Let’s revisit pension freedoms two years on.

-It’s been two years since pension flexibility was introduced.
+It’s been two years since pension freedoms were introduced.
 So where are all our sports cars?

 The Financial Conduct Authority (FCA) has examined the impact of pension flexibility and is worried about the lack of advice.